-The more information you can give YouTube to include in your description, tag, and title, the better chance you have to rank and reach your intended audience.
+The more information you can give YouTube to include in your description, tag, and title, the better chance you have to rank and reach your target audience.

 It’s a good strategy to do all of your keyword research up front.

 Tools like TubeBuddy, Morning Fame, and VidIQ will give you a framework to make sure that you’re including everything you need in each video, as well as give you ideas for titles and keywords.

 Make sure to include your keyword in the title of your video.
 One option for structuring your title is to put the keyword first, followed by a hyphen or dash, and end with the benefit that your video will give to your audience.
 For example, “Blogging for Real Estate – 5 Tips For Massive Traffic”.

 Try to keep your title to 70 characters or less.
 If you don’t have enough space, just use the keyword as your title.